Once properly stated, a problem can be formulated as an objective function

 Infer missing data and latent correlations in data

-Machine learning algorithms operate by constructing a model with parameters that can be
+Machine learning algorithms operate by constructing a model with parameters that

-predictions about unseen data.
+can make predictions about unseen data.

 A Boltzmann distribution is an energy-based discrete distribution that defines